sdu-combinatorics/sdu-combinatorics/contents/seminars.md

 ## SDU Combinatorics Seminar

 The SDU Combinatorics Seminar focuses on recent research developments in combinatorics and related areas, including graph theory, probabilistic methods, and discrete mathematics.
 This is a research-oriented seminar.
 Each session typically consists of an invited talk or a presentation by group members and visitors.
 The seminar schedule will be announced in advance and updated regularly on this page.
-Participants interested in receiving seminar announcements by email are welcome to contact Guanghui Wang(ghwang@sdu.edu.cn), <a href="https://www.imada.sdu.dk/u/jbj/" target="_blank" rel="noopener">Jørgen Bang-Jensen</a>(jbj@imada.sdu.dk) and Yun Wang(yunwang@sdu.edu.cn).
+Participants interested in receiving seminar announcements by email are welcome to contact <a href="https://faculty.sdu.edu.cn/wangguanghui1/zh_CN/index.htm" target="_blank" rel="noopener"> Guanghui Wang</a>(ghwang@sdu.edu.cn), <a href="https://www.imada.sdu.dk/u/jbj/" target="_blank" rel="noopener">Jørgen Bang-Jensen</a>(jbj@imada.sdu.dk) and Yun Wang(yunwang@sdu.edu.cn).

 ---